eclairevoyant/infuse.nix/doc/design-notes-on-missing-attributes.md

 # Design notes on representation of "missing" target attributes:

-There are basically two ways to represent the "previous value" when infusing to a missing attribute:
+There are basically three ways to represent the "previous value" when infusing to a missing attribute:

 1. Represent functions which can tolerate (or are sensitive to) a missing